Aniell4/dslib/README.md

 C.GetCurrentUser() # Returnes Basic User Info (of Client Token)

-C.InviteInfo(code) # Returnes Information of the invite code provided
+C.InviteInfo(Code) # Returnes Information of the invite code provided

-C.JoinInvite(code) # Joins Guild With Token Provided in Client
+C.JoinInvite(Code) # Joins Guild With Token Provided in Client

 C.SendMessage(ChannelID, Message) # Sends a Message to the specified ChannelID